probwebdev/mydevserver/README.md

 # Docker Swarm
 **Operator**: Traefik, Portainer
-**Services**: Nginx, Postgres, Drone, Gitea, Docker Registry, MTG Proxy
+**Services**: Nginx, Postgres, Drone, Gitea, Docker Registry, MTG Proxy, OAuth Proxy

+## Farewell message
+It was quite fun to manage personal swarm cluster with different dev services, even in a simplified manner, but it's time to move on and switch focus on development rather than managing infra/devops.
+Nowadays with services like [Vercel](https://vercel.com), [GitHub Actions](https://docs.github.com/en/actions), [Railway](https://railway.app/) etc. it's better and more productive idea to use external things.

 ## Initial setup
 1. Setup configuration: